input-output-hk/haskell.nix/docs/index.md

 # haskell.nix

-`haskell.nix` is an infrastructure based on `nix` to build Haskell codes.
+`haskell.nix` is an infrastructure based on `nix` to build Haskell code.

 ## Features